KiranKeertipati/cse15l-lab-reports/lab4.md

 ### 5. Cloning the fork of the repository from your Github account #
 To fork and clone the Github repository I did the following steps:
 I went to the `https://github.com/ucsd-cse15l-s23/lab7` repository and forked it on GitHub.
 After this I opened the forked `lab7` repository on my GitHub account and copied the link from there.
-Then I went back to my terminal and typed `git clone` then using `<comman>` and `<v>` I pasted the following: `https://github.com/KiranKeertipati/lab7`
+Then I went back to my terminal and typed `git clone` then using `<command>` and `<v>` I pasted the following: `https://github.com/KiranKeertipati/lab7`
 Hence now the line read :`git clone https://github.com/KiranKeertipati/lab7` after which I pressed `<enter>`.
 Below is the the input and the output of this step: